 "There are few better places to enjoy a full day of golfing than at Woodhall Spa.
 Home to the National Golf Centre and England Golf, the governing body for the amateur game in this country, Woodhall Spa has the luxury of two courses.
 It is the famed Hotchkin that grabs most of the headlines, and rightly so."

 "It’s safe to say there’s a lot more to Rye Golf Club than the actual golf course.
-It’s an idiosyncratic club with a rich history and fully deserves its place as a special component in the rich tapestry of English golf.
+It’s an idiosyncratic club with a distinguished history and fully deserves its place as a special component in the rich tapestry of English golf.
 Here is a place where you will find that the respect for the traditional aspects of the game are very much still at the forefront."

 "Playing at Formby was one of my earliest links golfing experiences and I will therefore always have fond memories of what is undoubtedly a hugely memorable and top quality golf course."

 "The Duke’s course, owned and managed by the iconic Old Course Hotel, sits high in the countryside above the famous golfing town of St. Andrews and enjoys spectacular views across Fife’s beautiful coastline.
 You may wonder how and why the Duke’s course came into existence.
 Let’s face it there’s been plenty of good golf to be had in and around St. Andrews for centuries."

 "Pannal is undoubtedly one of Yorkshire's finest.
 It offers a beautiful tranquil mix of woodland, moorland and heathland on the edge of Harrogate in North Yorkshire.
 Always presented in excellent condition it's a golf course that I always look forward to testing my golfing skills over."